Polkm/nimatoad/README.md

-# nimatoad
+# Nimatoad
-A game engine written in Nim
+A game engine written in Nim, that uses SDL2 and OpenGL.